bowenl-math/bowenl-math.github.io/index.md

 * (2022Fall) Here are the lecture notes of talks I gave in a seminar about Bott-Tu's [GTM82](https://link.springer.com/book/10.1007/978-1-4757-3951-0), which is organized by [chenglong yu](https://chenglongyu.github.io/),
    - [Čech cohomology](notes/2022Fall/Cech_cohomology.pdf).
    - [Spectral sequence and its application](notes/2022Fall/Spectral_sequence.pdf).
- * (2022Summer, last updated 2023/01/30) Here is the draft of lecture note I typed for a seminar about [communicative algebra](notes/2022Summer/note_for_communicative_algebra.pdf).
+ * (2022Summer, last updated 2023/01/30) Here is the draft of lecture note I typed for a seminar about [commutative algebra](notes/2022Summer/commutative_algebra.pdf).

 ### Course notes